 1. Choose a Hiking Trail That’s the Right Length for Your Baby, Toddler or Child

-So what exactly is the right length?
+So what exactly is the right trail length when hiking with a baby?

 Related Reading: 10 Best Easy Hikes in Zion National Park